Cichlid: Lake Victoria

 Haplochromis thereuterion has declined, but still survives in low numbers.

 Because of the introduced Nile perch (Lates niloticus), Nile tilapia (Oreochromis niloticus), and water hyacinth, deforestation that led to water siltation, and overfishing, many Lake Victoria cichlid species have become extinct or been drastically reduced.
 By around 1980, lake fisheries yielded only 1% cichlids, a drastic decline from 80% in earlier years.

 By far the largest Lake Victoria group is the haplochromine cichlids, with more than 500 species, but at least 200 of these (about 40%) have become extinct, and many others are seriously threatened.
 Initially it was feared that the percentage of extinct species was even higher, but some species have been rediscovered after the Nile perch started to decline in the 1990s.
 Some species have survived in nearby small satellite lakes, or in refugia among rocks or papyrus sedges (protecting them from the Nile perch), or have adapted to the human-induced changes in the lake itself.
 The species were often specialists and these were not affected to the same extent.
 For example, the piscivorous haplochromines were particularly hard hit with a high number of extinctions, while the zooplanktivorous haplochromines reached densities in 2001 that were similar to before the drastic decline, although consisting of fewer species and with some changes in their ecology.

 Food and game fish

-Although cichlids are mostly small- to medium-sized, many are notable as food and game fishes.
-With few thick rib bones and tasty flesh, artisan fishing is not uncommon in Central America and South America, as well as areas surrounding the African rift lakes.
+Although cichlids are mostly small- to medium-sized, many are well-regarded as food and game fishes.
+With few thick rib bones and, according to George W. Barlow, tasty flesh, artisan fishing is not uncommon in Central America and South America, as well as areas surrounding the African rift lakes.